The Commonwealth Practicum Payment (CPP) provides a cost-of-living payment to ease financial pressure during placements.

 Bachelor & masters courses

-If you meet government eligibility criteria, you will receive a lump sum equivalent to around $331.65 per week (this has been based on the Austudy rate) for each week you participate in a mandatory placement from 1 July 2025.
+If you meet government eligibility criteria, you will receive a lump sum equivalent to around $331.65 per week (this has been based on the Austudy rate) for each week you participate in a mandatory placement after 1 July 2025.
 You may be paid up to the maximum number of weeks funded for your course; see table following.

 If you meet eligibility requirements, we will issue the funds to your nominated bank account as a single upfront payment.